 Visit the Famous Church of Saint Spyridon

 Back in the Old Town, the most prominent church in Corfu is Saint Spyridon, which features the highest bell tower in the Ionian region of Greece with its distinctive red roof.
-The church dates back to 1580 and is better-known for hosting the relics of the saint that made it to the island all the way from Constantinople.
+The church dates back to 1580 and is better known for hosting the relics of the saint that made it to the island from Constantinople.

 The church was constructed using fine marbles and features stunning ceilings as well as paintings from the 18th century, all features that make it one of the best places to visit in the old town of Corfu.

-As you just could see, winter can be a great seasont to explore Corfu surrounded by a heavenly landscape and a peaceful atmosphere.
+As you just could see, winter can be a great season to explore Corfu surrounded by a heavenly landscape and a peaceful atmosphere.
 Are you planning to visit any time soon?

 5 Things to Bring with You to Corfu